 Often, examination demonstrates tenderness near the pelvic brim, where the nerve becomes trapped.
 Your doctor should examine your spine, hip and legs to ensure other causes of burning pain are excluded.

-Generally, we find reduced sensation to touch on the outside of your thigh, but leg muscle testing and reflexes are normal.
+Generally, we find reduced sensation when touching the outside of your thigh, but leg muscle testing and reflexes are normal.
+The femoral nerve stretch test is painful, and repeatedly tapping the nerve will reproduce pain.

 Usually, we use investigations to confirm a diagnosis of trapping of the nerve and rule out other causes.
 For example, an ultrasound of the front of the pelvis shows thickening of the lateral femoral cutaneous nerve on the inside of the pelvic brim.
 We often order an MRI scan to rule out other causes, such as trapping the nerves in the pelvis or lower back.
 Other tests, such as nerve studies, may be used if we think you have another cause.